-1 So, I think our recommendation in Sagkeeng is that, yes, we need tons of health supports, and we do 2 3 have that.
+1 So, I think our recommendation in Sagkeeng 2 is that, yes, we need tons of health supports, and we do 3 have that.
 We are very fortunate to have a lot of 4 resources.
-But, the thing is -- the next thing is the monument for Sagkeeng that they've selected already, that 5 they have selected.
-And, we will send a letter forward to 6 Canada, to the Commissioners, that we're looking forward to 7 having that monument paid for, you know, and the band, of 8 9 course, will cost share the price of it, but most of it 10 should be paid, we're hoping, by the Commission.
+But, the thing is the next thing is the 5 monument for Sagkeeng that they've selected already, that 6 they have selected.
+And, we will send a letter forward to 7 Canada, to the Commissioners, that we're looking forward to 8 having that monument paid for, you know, and the band, of 9 course, will cost share the price of it, but most of it 10 should be paid, we're hoping, by the Commission.

-11 So, that letter will come into the hands of 12 us as Chief and council and all the families to sign that 13 letter and give to the Commissioner as soon as possible, 14 that we could start the work as the monument itself is 15 already built.
+So, that letter will come into the hands of us as Chief and council and all the families to sign that letter and give to the Commissioner as soon as possible, that we could start the work as the monument itself is already built.

-And, in our community, they've built like a And, in our community, they've built like a beautification area in the bush where this monument will sit, whatever direction the family say, if they want a monument in the middle there, so that they have a place to go to and do their grieving, do their mourning.
+And, in our community, they've built like a beautification area in the bush where this monument will sit, whatever direction the family say, if they want a monument in the middle there, so that they have a place to go to and do their grieving, do their mourning.